-16.1 These terms and conditions and any quotation, order or sale governed by these terms and conditions shall be subject to and construed in accordance with the laws of the Netherlands (when with ImmunoPrecise Antibodies (Europe)), with the laws of the Province of British Columbia and the laws of Canada (when with ImmunoPrecise Antibodies (Canada)), with the laws of the State of Delaware, USA (when with ImmunoPrecise Antibodies (USA) and/or Talem Therapeutics), and with the laws of the Province of Quebec and the laws of Canada applicable therein (when with ImmunoPrecise Antibodies (Québec), Ltd.).
+16.1 These terms and conditions and any quotation, order or sale governed by these terms and conditions shall be subject to and construed in accordance with the laws of the Netherlands (when with ImmunoPrecise Antibodies (Europe)), with the laws of Belgium (when with Biostrand), with the laws of the Province of British Columbia and the laws of Canada (when with ImmunoPrecise Antibodies (Canada)), with the laws of the State of Delaware, USA (when with ImmunoPrecise Antibodies (USA) and/or Talem Therapeutics), and with the laws of the Province of Quebec and the laws of Canada applicable therein (when with ImmunoPrecise Antibodies (Québec), Ltd.).
 The United Nations Convention on Contracts for the International Sale of Goods shall not be applicable.

-16.2 The exclusive venue for proceedings arising under or in connection with any quotation, order or sale governed by these terms and conditions shall be the Court of Gelderland or Utrecht, the Netherlands (ImmunoPrecise Antibodies (Europe)), the Court of Victoria, BC, Canada (ImmunoPrecise Antibodies (Canada)), a court of the State of Delaware, USA (ImmunoPrecise Antibodies (USA) and Talem Therapeutics), or the courts of the Province of Quebec (ImmunoPrecise Antibodies (Québec), Ltd.).
+16.2 The exclusive venue for proceedings arising under or in connection with any quotation, order or sale governed by these terms and conditions shall be the Court of Gelderland or Utrecht, the Netherlands (ImmunoPrecise Antibodies (Europe)), the Court of Limburg, Belgium (Biostrand), the Court of Victoria, BC, Canada (ImmunoPrecise Antibodies (Canada)), a court of the State of Delaware, USA (ImmunoPrecise Antibodies (USA) and Talem Therapeutics), or the courts of the Province of Quebec (ImmunoPrecise Antibodies (Québec), Ltd.).